-Costs relating to the successful production of new business are not expensed when incurred but instead are capitalized as deferred policy acquisition costs or deferred sales inducements.
-Only costs which are expected to be recovered from future policy revenues and gross profits may be deferred.
+Costs which are incremental and directly related to the successful production of new business are not expensed when incurred but instead are capitalized as deferred policy acquisition costs or deferred sales inducements.

-Deferred policy acquisition costs and deferred sales inducements are subject to loss recognition testing on a quarterly basis or when an event occurs that may warrant loss recognition.
 Deferred policy acquisition costs consist principally of commissions and certain costs of policy issuance.
 Deferred sales inducements consist of premium and interest bonuses credited to policyholder account balances.